adamfairhead/austlii/faq.md

 <article class="faq-answer">
   <h3 id="q1.5"><a href="#q1.5">1.5</a> How do I find the XYZ Act or Regulation?</h3>
   <ul>
-    <li><strong>Using Autosearch:</strong> The simplest way to find an Act or a section an Act is to just type the name and or section reference into the search box on the AustLII opening page.
+    <li id="q1.5.1"><strong>Using Autosearch:</strong> The simplest way to find an Act or a section an Act is to just type the name and or section reference into the search box on the AustLII opening page.
 Austsearch will detect this and will diplay a list of matching legislation from all jurisdictions.</li>
-    <li><strong>Browsing:</strong> If you know the jurisdiction (ie Commnwealth, NSW etc) name of the Act or Regulation for which you are looking, the best approach may be to browse for it by clicking on the relevant jurisdiction from the AustLII Databases page, choosing the appropriate act or regulation database, and then selecting from the alphabetical list.</li>
+    <li id="q1.5.2"><strong>Browsing:</strong> If you know the jurisdiction (ie Commnwealth, NSW etc) name of the Act or Regulation for which you are looking, the best approach may be to browse for it by clicking on the relevant jurisdiction from the AustLII Databases page, choosing the appropriate act or regulation database, and then selecting from the alphabetical list.</li>
-    <li><strong>Searching:</strong> If you do not know the jurisdiction (ie Commonwealth, NSW etc), but know the name of the Act or Regulation for which you are looking, go to the Search AustLII page, set your find type to this legislation name and select "All Legislation Databases" for the databases to search.
+    <li id="q1.5.3"><strong>Searching:</strong> If you do not know the jurisdiction (ie Commonwealth, NSW etc), but know the name of the Act or Regulation for which you are looking, go to the Search AustLII page, set your find type to this legislation name and select "All Legislation Databases" for the databases to search.
 If you do know the name of the jurisdiction, then select the appropriate database (eg "NSW: All Legislation").</li>
   </ul>
 </article>